Alibaba gratefully gifts Marjina her freedom, and sets about disposing the 37 corpses quickly & quietly.

 "We all owe our lives to Marjina," Alibaba was concluding.
 "I shall not forget her bravery and discretion until my last breath."

 "As Allah is my guide and this household is my witness, in gratitude for what she has done for us, I now free her from my bondage."

 "She is no longer my slave.
 From this day on, she is a free woman."

 "But I hope she continues to stay with us, as the bandit and his mates are still at large.
 Together, we are much safer but we must remain on our guard."

 Ali Baba considered her confident prediction carefully.
 It was more hopeful than it was logical.
 But he kept his reservations to himself.
-His household had suffered enough traumas for one day, and there was a lot of work to be done.
+His household had suffered enough trauma for one day, and there was still a lot of work to be done.
 Their day was only just beginning.